wix/Detox/README.md

 Explore further about using Detox from the [documents directory](/docs/README.md).

-## See it in Action

-Open the [React Native demo project](/examples/demo-react-native) and follow the instructions.

-Not using React Native? we have a [pure native demo project](/examples/demo-native-ios) too.

 ## Rethinking Core Principles

 We believe that the only way to address the core difficulties with mobile end-to-end testing is by rethinking some of the  principles of the entire approach.
 See what Detox [does differently](/docs/More.DesignPrinciples.md).